Manager, Programming Operations

 Jennifer joined The Hilltop Institute as a research assistant/SAS programmer.
 Prior to that, she was a biostatistical programmer at Pacific Health Research Institute in Honolulu, Hawaii, where she focused primarily on data analysis, writing for publication, and scientific presentation.
 As director of quality assurance and training at Discovery Alliance, Inc., Jennifer administered internal audits, developed new procedures for documentation and research, and was instrumental in formulating, establishing, and enforcing organizational policies and operating procedures.
 Prior to that, she gained experience as clinical data manager at Parexel International Corporation and research administrator at the University of Illinois at Chicago (UIC) Health Policy and Administration/Cook County Hospital.

-Jennifer has an MPH in epidemiology from UIC (University of Illinois at Chicago); a certificate of advanced study in bioethics and health policy from Neiswanger Institute for Bioethics and Health Policy at Loyola University Chicago Graduate School; and a BS in mathematics from Wheaton College.
-She is currently pursuing a PhD in health policy at UMBC.
+Jennifer has a PhD in health policy from UMBC, an MPH in epidemiology from UIC (University of Illinois at Chicago), a certificate of advanced study in bioethics and health policy from Neiswanger Institute for Bioethics and Health Policy at Loyola University Chicago Graduate School, and a BS in mathematics from Wheaton College.